fbpx

 Day 8 - Kruger National Park

 Today, you will set off on an exhilarating full-day 4WD safari through Kruger National Park.
-This remarkable reserve, comparable in size to Belgium or Wales, offers an incredible opportunity to witness Africa's iconic animals in their natural habitat, surrounded by breathtaking savannas, lush forests, and expansive landscapes.
+This remarkable reserve, comparable in size to Belgium or Wales, offers an incredible opportunity to see Africa's iconic animals in their natural habitat, surrounded by savannas, forests, and expansive landscapes.
 Kruger is home to a diverse array of wildlife, including elephants, lions, leopards and buffalo, along with the endangered African wild dog.
 You’ll venture into prime areas for wildlife observation, keeping an eye out for various species ranging from antelopes and springbok to cheetahs and rhinos.

 Day 9 - Johannesburg